Higher-order compatible finite element schemes for the nonlinear rotating shallow water equations on the sphere: Numerical Results

 This test case uses the same zonal flow initial conditions \eqref{eq:zonal flow D}-\eqref{eq:zonal flow u} as the previous test but with $D_0=5960\text{m}$ and $u_0=20\text{m}$.
 An isolated, conical mountain, given by

 with $D_{s0}=2000\text{m}$, $R_0=\pi/9$ and $r^2=\min[R_0^2, (\phi-\phi_c)^2+(\lambda-\lambda_c)^2]$ is placed with its centre at latitude $\phi=\pi/6$ and longitude $\lambda=-\pi/2$.
 As the zonal flow interacts with the mountain, it produces waves that travel around the globe.
-As there is no analytical solution for this problem, the model output at 15 days is compared to a high resolution reference solution generated using a semi-Lagrangian shallow water code provided by John Thuburn.
+As there is no analytical solution for this problem, the model output at 15 days is compared to a high resolution {(a 2048 by 1024 grid, with a timestep of 45s)} reference solution generated using a semi-Lagrangian shallow water code provided by John Thuburn.
 We plot the depth errors at day 15 in Figure \ref{fig:W5 D error}.
 We can see that the error is small scale and is not dominated by errors due to grid imprinting.

 Up until this point the flow is only weakly nonlinear (see Figure \ref{fig:W5 PV day 15}) so, as in \citet{thuburn2013mimetic}, we continued the highest resolution simulation until day 50.
 By this time, fine scale structure has been generated as the flow becomes more nonlinear; the PV field develops sharp gradients and filaments that stretch out and roll up.
 These features can be seen in the potential vorticity field at 50 days, shown in Figure \ref{fig:W5 PV day 50}.